Skip to main content

 A critical planning reality for US persons who own Canadian corporations: the significant tax advantages available under Canadian corporate tax law to Canadian shareholders do not translate into relief from US CFC or PFIC obligations.

 The Small Business Deduction under the federal Income Tax Act reduces the federal corporate rate on the first CAD $500,000 of active business income to 9% (combined federal-provincial rates in the range of 12–13% depending on province).
-While this creates an attractive tax-deferral environment for Canadian-resident shareholders, a US person's CFC income inclusion under Subpart F or GILTI is computed at the full Canadian rate paid, and the resulting foreign tax credit available to offset US tax may be insufficient — particularly for GILTI, where only 80% of applicable high-tax foreign taxes are creditable and the 10.5% effective GILTI rate for C-corporations is lower than most Canadian combined corporate rates on active income.
+While this creates an attractive tax-deferral environment for Canadian-resident shareholders, a US person's CFC income inclusion under Subpart F or NCTI is computed at the full Canadian rate paid, and the resulting foreign tax credit available to offset US tax may be insufficient — particularly for NCTI, where the 12.6% effective rate for C-corporations (2026+) is lower than most Canadian combined corporate rates on active income.

 The Refundable Dividend Tax on Hand (RDTOH) mechanism — under which a Canadian private corporation recovers a portion of Part I and Part IV tax paid on passive income when dividends are paid to shareholders — provides no relief for US shareholders facing PFIC or Subpart F inclusions.
 The RDTOH refund is a Canadian tax mechanism and does not reduce US tax otherwise owing on the same income.